BackofenLab/CLIPcontext/README.md

 <img src="doc/gen_tr_context.png" alt="Site with genomic and transcript context"
 	title="Site with genomic and transcript context" width="700" />

 (A) illustrates the usual way to extract CLIP-seq binding region sequences, after mapping of CLIP-seq reads to the genome and peak calling to identify the binding regions.
 The context sequence is obtained directly from the genome.
-In contrast, (B) shows the region mapped to the underlying transcript, from which CLIPcontext then takes its sequence to extract the (more authentic) transcript context.
+In contrast, (B) shows the region mapped to the underlying transcript, from which CLIPcontext then takes the sequence to extract the (more authentic) transcript context.

 ## Installation